OSGeo/PROJ/docs/source/install.rst

 .. option:: CMAKE_INSTALL_PREFIX

-    Default for Windows is based on the environment variably :envvar:`OSGEO4W_ROOT` (if set), otherwise is ``c:/OSGeo4W``.
+    Default for Windows is based on the environment variable :envvar:`OSGEO4W_ROOT` (if set), otherwise is ``c:/OSGeo4W``.
     Default for Unix-like is ``/usr/local/``.

-.. option:: ENABLE_CURL=ON

-    Enable CURL support, default ON.

-.. option:: CURL_INCLUDE_DIR

-    Path to an include directory with the ``curl`` directory.

-.. option:: CURL_LIBRARY

-    Path to a shared or static library file, such as ``curl.dll``, ``libcurl.so``, or other name.

 .. option:: ENABLE_IPO=OFF